 The Giving Tree (Kindle + paperback)

 A list of books on giving thanks wouldn’t be complete without this Shel Silverstein favorite.
-Reading aloud this book to students of any age can provoke discussion, pause for moments of reflection and give students something to reflect on.
-You might have students respond to a prompt as writers or talk about the message in this book through a video reflection.
+Reading aloud this book to students of any age can provoke discussion.
+You’ll want to pause for moments of reflection and give students something to reflect on.
+You might have students respond to a prompt as writers.
+They could also talk about the message in this book through a video reflection too.

 What did I miss?
 What would you add to the list?
 Use the comment feature below to contribute your favorite Thanksgiving ebooks or print selections!

 15 Tech Tools for the Reading Classroom

 Enter your email and the poster will arrive in your inbox :)

 I can't wait for you to join me on this EdTech journey!

 Best, Dr. Monica Burns - Founder of ClassTechTips.com